dokmelody/jam/docs/specs/Doknil.md

 Doknil is a relative simple (ontology language)[https://en.wikipedia.org/wiki/Ontology_language] for linking piece of information, and deriving useful facts.

-It is more oriented towards expressing instances of a domain, than describing the derivation rules of complex domains.
-In fact in Doknil the derivation rules are few and fixed, and the user can not add more of them.
+It is more oriented towards expressing links between different entities of a domain, than deriving all attributes of entities, i.e. it is more a tool for human oriented navigation in a knowledge base, than a tool for describing all the information in a machine consumable format.

+In Doknil the derivation rules are few and fixed, and the user can not add more of them.
 From an expressive point of view, Doknil is less powerful than (OWL)[https://en.wikipedia.org/wiki/Web_Ontology_Language], but more powerful than (RDF)[https://en.wikipedia.org/wiki/Resource_Description_Framework].
 Contrary to OWL, Doknil can manage directly contexts (i.e. facts that are true only inside a certain context).

 ## Doknil semantic

-### Instances and Roles
+### Instances

 ```
 c isa Company